thrasher-corp/gocryptotrader/exchanges/nonce/README.md

 ## Current Features for exchanges nonce

-+ This package services the exchanges package with nonce creation
++ This package services the exchanges package with nonce creation.

 ### Please click GoDocs chevron above to view current GoDoc information for this package